 Two Diaries and a Silence: Three Hoosier Voices from the Union War

 The series shifts register.
 Two Hoosier diaries and a regiment whose voices the archive kept differently.
 Theodore Upson of the 100th Indiana, First Sergeant William Bluffton Miller of the 75th Indiana, and the men of the 28th USCT — with the archival asymmetry named openly on the page.
-The first entry in the series’ story-driven mode.
+The fourth entry in the standing Union-history series, the first in its story-driven mode.

 The 28th USCT in Their Own Words: A Correction

-Indiana’s only Black regiment had a voice during the war — in The Christian Recorder, in letters preserved at smaller archives, in a chaplain’s reunion with his own mother on a Richmond street on April 4, 1865.
-Chaplain Garland H. White and the Trail Brothers of Henry County.
-The fifth entry in the standing Union-history series, and an open correction to the fourth.
+Indiana's only Black regiment had a voice during the war — in The Christian Recorder, in letters preserved at smaller archives, in a chaplain's reunion with his own mother on a Richmond street on April 4, 1865.
+Part One of this series called it a silence.
+Entry five is the correction.

 Two Diaries, Two Lifetimes Apart

-Theodore Upson’s diary reached print in 1943.
-William Bluffton Miller’s reached print in 2005.
+Theodore Upson's diary reached print in 1943.
+William Bluffton Miller's reached print in 2005.
 Sixty-two years apart, different publishers, different editorial cultures — and a different kind of testimony preserved by each.
-The close of the three-post arc on the Hoosier diaries.
+The sixth entry in a standing Union-history series, and the close of a three-post arc on the Hoosier diaries.

 The Old Sergeant and the Flag They Saved — A Hoosier Coda